How do cheques work?

 This method of paying in a cheque, known as cheque imaging, can be done from anywhere, provided you have an internet connection.
 The only downside is that because it can be cleared so quickly, it’s difficult to cancel the cheque if you change your mind about paying it in.

-For Starling customers, cheques worth more than £1,000 will need to be posted to us.
-You’ll need to add your surname and 8-digit Starling account number at the back of the cheque.
+For Starling customers, cheques worth more than £1,000, you’ll need to send to us by post.
+You must add your surname and 8-digit Starling account number at the back of the cheque.

 Depending on who you bank with, you may also be able to pay in cheques at the Post Office or at a bank branch.
 For the Post Office, you’ll need to complete a paying-in-slip, and write your account number and sort code at the back of the cheque.
 Cheques paid at the Post Office usually take up to five working days to be cleared.
 Starling customers can only deposit cheques in the app or by post, not at a Post Office or branch.